ausevo/ausevo.github.io/_posts/news/2019-10-28-SpecialEvents.md

 **Come and join us for our special public events at this years' Australasian Evolution Meeting!**

-Learn about what a career in Science Public Relations and Communication involves, with Olivia Marjorin, the head of communications for the Target Malaria Program, to find out what being in PR is all about.
+Learn about what a career in Science Public Relations and Communication involves, to find out what being in PR is all about.
+With Olivia Marjorin, the head of communications for the Target Malaria Program.

 ## [Sign up: PR Career](https://www.eventbrite.com.au/e/career-in-science-public-relations-tickets-78312736503)